mfem/PyMFEM/README.md

 ```
 ## Install
 ```
-pip install mfem                    # binary install is available only on linux platforms (Py36-39) pip install mfem --no-binary mfem   # install serial MFEM + wrapper
+pip install mfem                    # binary install is available only on linux platforms (Py36-310) pip install mfem --no-binary mfem   # install serial MFEM + wrapper from source

-pip install mfem --install-option="--mfem-branch=master" --install-option="--with-gslib" --verbose

 ```

 ### Using additional features (MPI, GPU, GPU-Hypre, GSLIB, SuiteSparse)
 The setup script accept various options.
-TO use it, please download
+TO use it, one can either use --install-option flag
-the package and run the script manually.
+with pip, or download the package manually and run the script.
 For example, this below download
 and build parallel version of MFEM library (linked with Metis and Hypre)
 and install under <prefix>/mfem.
 See also, docs/install.txt
 ```
+### Using pip
-$ pip3 download mfem
+$ pip install mfem --install-option="--with-parallel" [--verbose]

+### Runnig setup.py
-(expand tar.gz file and move to the downloaded directory)
+$ pip download mfem --no-binary mfem (expand tar.gz file and move to the downloaded directory)
 $ python setup.py install --with-parallel # it download and build metis/hypre/mfem

 ```

 Choosing compiler
 ```
 $ python setup.py install --with-parallel --CC=icc --CXX=icpc --MPICC=mpiicc --MPICXX=mpiicpc